-Appendix A, "z/OS Debugger commands supported in remote debug mode," on page 517
+Appendix A, "z/OS Debugger commands supported in Debug Tool compatibility mode," on page 517

 DISABLE command

 The DISABLE command makes an AT or pattern-match breakpoint inoperative.
 However, the breakpoint is not cleared.
 Later, you can make the breakpoint operative by using the ENABLE command.